procrastinando/Learnbot/README.md

 ```
 python learnbot_azure.py
 ```
-To add more jobs to the data.json file using OCR, place the images in the images directory and run the following command in the root directory of the cloned repository:
+To add more jobs to the data.json file using OCR, place the images in the images directory and run the following command in the learnbot directory of the cloned repository:
 ```
 python add_jobs.py
 ```